-Funds received from DRP must be allocated to the accredited dental education program that provided oral health services to low income, uninsured, and underserved people with HIV.
-HRSA expects that these reimbursement funds will provide expanded access to oral health care for people with HIV.

-Education and Training - RWHAP Part F DRP awarded applicants must ensure HIV-related oral health education and training for dental students, dental hygiene students, dental residents, or other dental providers.
+- Other Financial Management Issues Funds received from DRP must be allocated to the accredited dental schools and other accredited dental education programs (see Eligible Applicants section) that provided oral health services to low income, uninsured, and underserved people with HIV.
+HRSA expects that these reimbursement funds will provide expanded access to oral health care for people with HIV. - Education and Training RWHAP Part F DRP awarded applicants must ensure HIV-related oral health education and training for dental students, dental hygiene students, dental residents, or other dental providers.
 Education and training curricula should focus on the provision of comprehensive oral health care for people with HIV.
-Additionally, given that the dental clinic may provide a viable point of intervention to screen, identify, and educate people with HIV regarding the risks associated with prescription opioid misuse as well as general substance abuse, DRP applicants are encouraged to train and educate dental providers in evidence informed interventions and clinical protocols for addressing opioid use disorder and substance use disorder.
+Additionally, given that the dental clinic may provide a viable point of intervention to screen, identify, and educate people with HIV regarding the risks associated with prescription opioid misuse as well as general substance abuse, HRSA encourages DRP applicants to train and educate dental providers in evidence informed interventions and clinical protocols for addressing opioid use disorder and substance use disorder.
 The President's Commission on Combating Drug Addiction and the Opioid Crisis outlined a comprehensive set of recommendations that will help dental educators combat the opioid epidemic and substance abuse.
-Dental education programs are encouraged to collaborate with community organizations, other health professions schools, and local and state governments to develop and implement interventions to limit opioid prescriptions and teach best practices in prescribing to the next generation of dental professionals.
+HRSA encourages Dental education programs to collaborate with community organizations, other health professions schools, and local and state governments to develop and implement interventions to limit opioid prescriptions and teach best practices in prescribing to the next generation of dental professionals.
 The American Dental Association's Statement on the Use of Opioids in the Treatment of Dental Pain and the CDC's Guideline for Prescribing Opioids for Chronic Pain encourage dental providers and other clinicians to obtain continuing education that promotes safe prescription practices and ensures that patients with substance use disorders limit their opioid intake.